February 23, 2018

 Tenants have a right to this fair eviction process.
 Tenants can also take legal action if a landlord is not making necessary repairs or does not return their security deposit in a timely fashion.
 But tenants often don’t know what their rights are and therefore cannot participate meaningfully in the eviction.
 They may well be ignored without the representation of a knowledgeable attorney.
 Access to legal representation in an eviction case can make the difference between keeping a home or losing it, or keeping a family together versus having it split apart.

 Just a few years ago in New York City, the rate of tenant representation in eviction cases was also about 1 percent.
-However, after establishing a pilot program offering legal representation in housing cases, New York City increased its representation to 27 percent, and evictions dropped by 24 percent.
+However, after establishing a pilot program offering legal representation based on the Toland Law in housing cases, New York City increased its representation to 27 percent, and evictions dropped by 24 percent.

 As part of The Innovation Mission, I am exploring how to increase access to legal representation in housing cases for those Clevelanders who so desperately need it.